eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/credential.issuance.protocol.md

 used by the Credential Issuer to resolve the client's DID to obtain cryptographic material for validation and credential binding.

-The ID Token MUST contain a `presentiation_access_token` claim that is a bearer token granting write privileges for the requested VCs into the client's `Credential Service` as defined by the [Verifiable Presentation Protocol specification](./verifiable.presentation.protocol.md)
+The ID Token MUST contain a `access_token` claim that is a bearer token granting write privileges for the requested VCs into the client's `Credential Service` as defined by the [Verifiable Presentation Protocol specification](./verifiable.presentation.protocol.md)